piotrpolak/polak-im/README.md

 File transfer between two clients is implemented in the following way: 1 sending file transfer header (serialized object), 2 waiting for the acceptance, 3 sending the file as raw binary stream.

 The GUI of the client is implemented on thread independent on the communication threads.
-Most of the communication is asyncronous.
+Most of the communication is asynchronous.

 ## Features

 * Messages send as serialized objects
-* Server used only for registering/updating userlist
+* Server used only for registering/updating user list
 * Clients communication is P2P
 * Implemented Server, Client, GUI (Swing), File transfer, SSL